The Strength of Local Structures in Decentralized Network Formation: Introduction

 \subsection{Related Literature}

 This paper contributes to the broad literature on the analysis of endogenous network formation models.
-A common feature of these models is to include stochasticity in the meeting process and agents' utilities to obtain tractable results.
-See \citet{jackson_strategic_1996, bala_noncooperative_2000, jackson_social_2012} for examples of deterministic network formation and \citet{jackson_evolution_2002, currarini_economic_2009, golub_strategic_2010, mele_structural_2017, mele_structural_2022} for stochastic network formation.
-See \citet{demange_survey_2005, jackson_social_2011} for more complete surveys of network formation models and their properties.
+Early work focused on the properties of deterministic network formation games with finite players \citep{jackson_strategic_1996, bala_noncooperative_2000}.
+The dynamics of network formation have been analyzed in similar models, motivated in their own right and as a selection device for the large number of equilibria that can arise in static models \citep{bala_noncooperative_2000, jackson_evolution_2002, currarini_economic_2009}.\footnote{See \citet{demange_survey_2005, jackson_social_2011} for more complete surveys of network formation models and their properties.} More recent work has analyzed the behavior of network formation games with large numbers of players, which can exhibit properties such as tipping points \citep{golub_strategic_2010, mele_structural_2017, mele_structural_2022, elliott_supply_2022}.

-Recent work on network formation includes additional choices in addition to link formation/deletion and analyzes the resulting network, such as \citet{hsieh_structural_2022, sadler_games_2021}. \citet{badev_nash_2021} considers simultaneous changes to the state of multiple network links.
+Another branch of the literature on network formation includes actions beyond link formation/deletion, such as \citet{hsieh_structural_2022, sadler_games_2021}. \citet{badev_nash_2021} considers simultaneous changes to the state of multiple network links.
 This paper differs from these in that more general utility functions for network formation are considered, but only in settings with single link evaluations and with no additional actions.
 For the case of forward-looking agents, \citet{dutta_farsighted_2005} establishes equilibrium existence results in a more general setting, but lacks a tractable characterization of the resulting probabilities over the space of networks.